newlifeoutlook

 Instead, I suggest using an electronic water flosser.
 Water flossers have been shown to reach into periodontal pockets as deep as 7mm and remove biofilm that floss cannot.

-If you do decide to stick with regular floss, wrap it tightly around each tooth and slide it up and down several times under the gumlines.
+If you decide to stick with regular floss, wrap it tightly around each tooth and slide it up and down several times under the gumlines.
 Healthy gums will not bleed when you floss (although smoking can cover this up).

 If you’ve already been told that you have gum disease, and you’re battling COPD, then it’s time to take charge of your mouth before it takes charge of you.